tiny-plane/FlightPlot_MeiYing/README.md

 # FlightPlot_MeiYing
+# The following statement shall not be regarded as authentic
 Copyright (c) 2018 Di Weicheng.
-All rights reserved.
+All rights were not reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions